elkcityhazard/area-51-hugo/content/paintball-center/index.md

     is a fantastic cardio exercise.
 It will also improve your analytical and tactical skills in life, as it is a game of strategy.
 Not only does paintball help you stay fit, but it develops your leadership skills.
-It also helps you relax after a hard day or week of work.
+It also helps you relax after a hard day or week of work."
 - name: is_paintball_safe
   title: Is Paintball Safe?
   image: "/images/paintball-refs-1200x600.webp"